-It has been over a week since the Yellow Conference in Los Angeles this year, and I have yet to come down from the buzz.
+It has been over a week since the Yellow Conference took place in Los Angeles this year, and I have yet to come down from the buzz.
 I can still feel the energy, the love, and the passion oozing out of everyone that participated.
 It was an experience I have never quite felt before.

 For those who aren’t familiar with the Yellow Conference, it is a 2-day conference that takes place in LA, California, put on by Joanna Waterfall and her wonderful team.
 It is much more than your average conference though, it is a movement of ambitious and creative women who are looking to make an impact on this world by doing good through their business and brand.

 To sum it up, Yellow was empowering, beautiful, and exhilarating.

 This year’s conference was held in DTLA in a beautiful modern space called the Hudson Loft.
 Upon entering the venue, you see the most beautiful contour art work illustrations with touches of yellow, all of which designed by Hanna Snyder.
 The conference was split between two floors: the first floor was the infamous “do-good marketplace”, where socially conscious businesses from all over the states have set up booths to showcase their products and designs.

 YouMeClothing: a non-profit organization that makes repurposed products to help provide access to education, clean water, and jobs.